Emafido/Emafido/README.md

 * 🌍  I'm based in Lagos,Nigeria.
 * ✉️  You can contact me at [emmanuelemafido@gmail.com](mailto:emmanuelemafido@gmail.com)
-* 🧠  I'm currently learning Tailwind and React.
+* 🧠  I'm currently learning React.
 * 👥  I'm looking to collaborate on Interesting projects and gigs.

 <p align="left">